zoonk/.github/finances/README.md

 Despite being open-source, Zoonk is a for-profit business incorporated in Brazil.
 The company was incorporated in 2021 but it didn't become active until September 10, 2023, when [@wceolin](https://github.com/wceolin) wrote the [first commit for this project](https://github.com/zoonk/zoonk/commit/e9761ce7227531187a57fdb33a0eec3bf47bc702).
 The [first version was released one month later](https://github.com/zoonk/zoonk/releases/tag/v0.1.0-alpha).
 All finances are in Brazilian Real (BRL).

-Following our commitment to openness and transparency, all Zoonk finances (income and expenses) are available on GitHub, as well as our [compensation model](./compensation.md).
+Following our commitment to openness and transparency, all Zoonk finances (income and expenses) are available on GitHub.

 - [Employees and Salaries](./employees.md)
 - [Shareholders](./shareholders.md)